WaltSias/i-love-cats-j2024/README.md

-# I Love Cats
+# I Love Dogs

 ## About

-This is a website about cats.
-It has a picture of a cat using an img tag.
+This is a website about dogs.
+It has a picture of a dog using an img tag.
 It also has a CSS for style and JavaScript to add an alert on click.

 ## Built With